UI/UX Design & Implementation • Motion Graphics

 Subclass Screen redesign

-In Destiny 2 I helped with the visual revamp to the subclass screens, to update the look and feel from Destiny.
+In Destiny 2 I helped implement the revamp to the subclass screen, a significant change from the original the look and feel of Destiny.
 I had pitched the color-matching of the nodes to the subclass colors back for the initial Destiny 2 release, but unfortunately it was punted until Forsaken.
-It was a small change which had a huge impact on the feel of the subclass screens, tying together the UI, key art, and gameplay design of the classes into a feature that felt cohesive.
+It was a very small change, but had a notable impact on the feel of the subclass screens — tying together the UI, art, and gameplay feel of the subclasses into a cohesive design.

 User & competitor research

 In addition to creation and implementation of UI features, I also helped to further our understanding of players and our competitors by profiling, researching, and presenting data to our team, so we could understand how best to design or change strategies and features, and keep our game competitive and up-to-date in an ever-changing arena.
 I analyzed and compiled data on various features and their implementations across other games and generated reports and presentations for the UI team and Destiny leadership, as well as researched into player reactions to specific changes and formulated recommendations from that data.
 My research helped inform direction for creative leadership as well as design in multiple disciplines, including gameplay, UI, and monetization.
-This included extensive competitor and player-response research used to inform the design of features like Triumphs & Collections, Eververse content, and roadmaps for future Destiny content releases and sunsetting of old content.
+This included extensive competitor and player-response research used to inform the design of features like Triumphs & Collections, Eververse storefront, and roadmaps and sunsetting plans for future Destiny releases.